 - “This was the largest audience to ever witness an inauguration, period.
 Both in person and around the globe.”

-FALSE: Obama’s first inauguration drew 1.8 million people (seven time more), and the television audience was 38 million (seven million more).
+FALSE: Obama’s first inauguration drew 1.8 million people (seven times more), and the television audience was 38 million (seven million more).

 Spicer spoke about his intention to “to hold the press accountable.”
 However, it remains unclear what he means by that.
 Sunday morning, Trump’s senior advisor, Kellyanne Conway, told NBC’s Chuck Todd that “our press secretary, Sean Spicer, gave alternative facts.”
 As Todd pointed out, another term for “alternative facts” is falsehoods.